GRB 080319B: Overview

 2.5 million times brighter than the brightest supernova to date, SN 2005ap.

 Evidence suggests that the afterglow was particularly bright because its gamma jet pointed directly at Earth.
 This allowed an unprecedented examination of the jet structure, which appears to have consisted of a narrowly focused cone and a wider secondary one.
 If this is the norm for GRB jets, it follows that most GRB detections only capture the fainter wide cone, which means that most distant GRBs are too faint to detect with current telescopes.
 This would imply that GRBs are a far more common phenomenon than so far assumed.

 A record for the number of observed bursts with the same satellite on one day, four, was also set.
 This burst was named with the suffix B since it was the second burst detected that day.
 There were five GRBs detected in a 24-hour period, including GRB 080320.

-Until this gamma-ray burst event, the Triangulum Galaxy, at a distance of about 2.9 million light years, was the most distant object visible to the naked eye.
+Until this gamma-ray burst event, the galaxy M83, at a distance of about 15 million light years, was the most distant object visible to the naked eye, albeit only under excellent conditions.
 The galaxy remains the most distant permanent object viewable without aid.

-It was soon suggested that this spectacle be named the Clarke Event, as it first reached Earth just hours before the death of Arthur C. Clarke.

-The plot below shows the brightness in both the optical and at higher energy for the event.
+The plot below shows the brightness in both the optical wavelengths and at higher energy for the event.
 The first optical exposure started about 2 seconds before the source was first observed by the SWIFT telescope and lasted for 10 seconds.
-The emission in both curves then peaks at around 60 seconds before a long exponential decay.
+The emission in both curves then peaks at around 15–30 seconds before a long exponential decay.